-The next step is where my secret to making this potato salad recipe comes into play.
-How I make this recipe is different than your traditional method.
+This next step is where my secret to making the BEST potato salad recipe comes into play.
+How I make this my version is different than your traditional method.
 Here’s my secret.
 I boil the potatoes with the peeling on.
 My mom always wonders why I do this, but peeling the potatoes with the skin on makes them so much easier to peel and chop.
-This method also changes the consistency of your potato salad.
-It provides a more smooth and velvety texture.
+This method also changes the consistency and results in a creamy potato salad, which is more smooth and velvety in texture.

 After the potatoes are done boiling, drain them in a strainer.
 The peelings should be starting to fall off.
-Let the potatoes cool before you start to peel them.
+Let them cool before you start to peel them.

-Once the potatoes are cool enough to touch, take a knife and peel off the peelings.
+Once they are cool enough to touch, take a knife and peel off the peelings.
 The peelings should easily come right off.
 From there, cut the cooked potatoes into chunks.
 It’s ok if the potatoes start to fall apart while cutting.

-Place the cubed potatoes in a big bowl.
+Place the cubed potatoes in a large bowl.
 Add the mayonnaise, mustard, dill relish, celery, and red onions.
-Combine all ingredients well.
-Add salt and pepper to taste.
+Combine all the potato salad ingredients well, adding salt and pepper to taste.

 Absolutely!
-I always make my potato salad at least 1 day before I plan to serve.
-So yes, I recommend making it a day ahead.
-Cold potato salad is the best.
-If you don’t have time to make this a day in advance, let it chill in the refrigerator for at least 4-6 hours on the say you make it.
+I always make it at least 1 day before I plan to serve.
+While I do enjoy a warm potato salad, cold is my favorite.
+If you don’t have time to make this a day in advance, let it chill in the refrigerator for at least 4-6 hours on the day you make it.
 This recipe is best when it’s chilled.

 - Why is this the Best Potato Salad Recipe? – Because it’s easy to make, only requires 6 simple ingredients and you don’t have to peel the potatoes before cooking them.
-By cooking the potatoes with the peels on, you’re saving a ton of time and hassle and it provides an amazing texture to your potato salad.
+By cooking the potatoes with the peels on, you’re saving a ton of time and hassle and it provides an amazing texture you won’t find in other recipes.

-- How Long Will Potato Salad Last? – My recipe will last you about 4 days when kept in an airtight container in the refrigerator.
-I don’t recommend freezing potato salad because it contains mayonnaise.
+- How Long Will it Last? – You’re lookin at about 4 days when kept in an airtight container in the refrigerator.
+I don’t recommend freezing this because it contains mayonnaise.

 - Is Potato Salad Gluten Free? – Yes!
 I use only the simplest ingredients and they are all gluten free.

-- How Much Potato Salad for a Crowd? – I use a 5 lb bag of potatoes when making this recipe and that will feed about 12-15 people.
+- How Much to Serve a Crowd? – I use a 5 lb bag of potatoes when making this recipe and that will feed about 12-15 people.

 - Do My Measurements Have To Be Exact? – This is one of those recipes where you really have to judge the measurements by taste.
 I taste this recipe like 10 times while making it to ensure it’s exactly how I want it to taste.
 If you feel it needs a little more mayo for your liking, add it!
 Want more salt, add it!

-- Red Onions – I highly recommend using red onions instead of yellow or sweet onions in this recipe.
+- Red Onions – I highly recommend using red onions instead of yellow or sweet onions.
 Red onions are mild and sweet, but provide the most robust flavor when added to cold salads.